initialcommit-com/git-sim/README.md

 - Pushes the specified `<branch>` to the specified `<remote>` and displays the local result
 - If `<remote>` and `<branch>` are not specified, the active branch is pushed to the default remote
 - If the push fails due to remote changes that don't exist in the local repo, a message is included telling the user to pull first, along with color coding which commits need to be pulled

+### git clone
+Usage: `git-sim clone <url>`

+- Clone the remote repo from `<url>` (web URL or filesystem path) to a new folder in the current directory
+- Output will report if clone operation is successful and show log of local clone

 ## Video animation examples
 ```console